 This institute emerged in collaboration with the Catholic Leadership Institute in Philadelphia.
-Under the administration of the Salesian Center for Faith & Culture, this leadership institute represents a uniquely designed two-year initiative to provide students with a program of personal growth and leadership training in the context of Catholic spirituality.
+This leadership institute represents a uniquely designed two-year initiative to provide students with a program of personal growth and leadership training in the context of Catholic spirituality.

 Membership in the Salesian Leadership Institute is by invitation only and is ordinarily limited to 15 students each year.

 - To support the future life and work of the Church, by fostering a deeper commitment to the Roman Catholic faith and to campus/parish communities